IBM/ba-wxo-tech-jam/README.md

-# IBM Cloud Pak Business Automation & watsonx Orchestrate Tech Jam
+# IBM Business Automation & watsonx Orchestrate Tech Jam

 Hello and welcome to the **October 2025 edition** of the IBM Cloud Pak Business Automation & watsonx Orchestrate Tech Jam.